-Performance Series: Computer software used to prepare the annual budget and manage County government financial activity.
+Performance: Computer software used to prepare the annual budget and manage County government financial activity.
+This software will be replaced by the Ascend financial management system in FY17.

-Personal Property: Personal effects, moveable property, goods and chattel.
+Personal Property: Personal effects, moveable property, goods, and chattel.

 Policy: A definite course or method of action selected from among alternatives and in light of given conditions to guide and determine present and future decisions.